Hiyangthang Lairembi Temple: History

 The worship of Goddess Hiyangthang Lairembi (alias Irai Leima) was started by the reign of King Senbi Kiyamba (1467-1508 AD) in Manipur.
 Right from his era, Sarangthem family members hold grand feasts (Chaklen Katpa) every year in honor of the goddess.

 In the 18th century AD, during the reign of King Garib Niwaj (alias Pamheiba), Goddess Hiyangthang Lairembi (alias Irai Leima) was converted to Hindu goddess Kamakhya (a form of Durga).
 The 3rd day of Durga Puja is celebrated as the "Bor Numit" (literally, Boon Day) in the temple.

-On the 22nd of March, 1979, an association was formed to worship Hiyangthang Lairembi (Ireima), the traditional goddess.
+On 22 March 1979, an association was formed to worship Hiyangthang Lairembi (Ireima), the traditional goddess.

 Legends

 Irai Leima (later known as Hiyangthang Lairembi) was an exceptionally beautiful princess of Heibok Ching.
 King Heibok Ningthou, her father was a wizard and black magician.
 One day, King Kwakpa (Kokpa) of Khuman dynasty saw Irai Leima fishing in the Liwa river.
 He fell in love with her.
 He proposed her.
 Her answer was that her parents' wish will be her wish.
 So, King Kwakpa and his subjects presented Heibok Ningthou many gifts.
 King Kwakpa was about to marry Irai Leima if her father didn't reject or to bring her by force if her father rejected.
 Seeing the immodesty of Khuman Kwakpa, Heibok Ningthou turned all the presents into stone.
 Kwakpa returned home disappointed.

 One day, King Kwakpa got drunk with a juice of the roots of Tera plant (Bombax malabaricum).
 He went to meet Irai Leima, riding on a Hiyang boat.
 Seeing him coming, she fled to Pakhra Ching.
 Kwakpa followed her.
 Seeing all these, Heibok Ningthou turned the Hiyang boat into stone and the oar into a growing tree.
 Getting furious, Kwakpa turned on Heibok Ningthou to kill him.
 Then, Heibok Ningthou turned Khuman Kwakpa also into a stone.
 Irai Leima saw all this and was frightened.
 She ran away from her own father.
 She passed the Pakhra Ching, crossed the Liwa river and hid herself inside the grain storehouse of Sarangthem Luwangba.
 When Luwangba and his good lady Thoidingjam Chanu Amurei left the house for paddy field, Irai Leima came out from her hideout.
 Meanwhile, she did all the household works for them.
 When they returned home, she also returned to her hideout again.
 They were amazed at this but it happened daily.
 So, one day, the man returned home earlier than normal timing.
 He found out what was really going on.
 But when he came near Irai Leima, she was gone below the grain storehouse.
 He saw nothing under the granary.
 He was astonished at this.
 So, he discussed the matter with his clan members.
 They searched her everywhere but didn't find her anymore.